Mixed Eulerian numbers and Peterson Schubert calculus: Computation for mixed Eulerian numbers and left-right diagrams

 \begin{example} Let $n=9$ and take $(c_1,\ldots,c_8)=(1,0,2,3,0,0,1,1)$ as in the previous example.
 Then, we have $M=\{1,3,3,4,4,4,7,8 \}$, $J=\{1,3,4,7,8\}$, and $I=\{3,4,4 \}$.
 The resulting grid is described below.

 \end{example}

 We now play a combinatorial game on the prepared grid above.
 The rule of the game is inductively determined as follows.

 \begin{enumerate} \item[\textbf{(Game):}] Assume that some boxes in the $i$-th row are shaded ($1\le i< |I|+1$).
 Then shade the boxes in the $(i+1)$-th row whose column numbers are the same as those of the shaded boxes in the $i$-th row.
-Noting that there is a non-shaded box adjacent to the left or the right of the consecutive string of the shaded boxes in the $(i+1)$-th row containing the marked box, shade additionally one of them.
-We call it the \emph{additional shaded box}.
-Continue to the next row. \end{enumerate}
+In the $(i+1)$-th row, consider the (maximal) consecutive string of shaded boxes which contains the (unique) marked box in the $(i+1)$-th row.
+By construction, there exists an unshaded box to the immediate right or immediate left of this consecutive string.
+Pick one such adjacent unshaded box and shade it.
+We call this the \emph{additional shaded box}. \end{enumerate}